 - In order to remove the shrimp tail, just squeeze the shrimp out from the tail segment, discard the tail.

-This dish has such strong and flavorful garlicky, buttery and spicy sauce, that I personally enjoy it pure and simply: by using a fresh French Baguette for dipping and soaking all that juicy and flavorful sauce.
+This dish has such strong and flavorful garlicky, buttery and spicy sauce.
+It is so delicious that I personally enjoy it pure and simply by using a fresh French Baguette for dipping and soaking all that juicy and flavorful sauce.
 Other suggestions would be using:

 - Garlic Bread is the perfect alternative to French Baguette.